1-877-929-7245

 Day 8 - Hillsborough Castle and Cork

-Today we visit Hillsborough Castle, an official government residence and the spot where the Queen resides while visiting Northern Ireland.
-Enjoy some time to look around the glorious royal residence, set within 100 acres of gorgeous gardens that include meticulous ornamental lawns, peaceful woodlands and gently trickling waterways.
 Later, we take a coach to Dublin, crossing the border into the Republic of Ireland.
-Here, we board the train to Cork, where we check into our hotel for the evening.
+Here, we board the train to Cork, where we check in to our hotel in time for dinner.
 Overnight Cork.

 Includes